Integrated whole-body Lymphatic Drainage Massage,

 The therapist must have a great deal of clarity and compassion in their heart for the massage to be beneficial to the patient.

-Healing effects achieved from Rasa Abhyanga massage are partly due to this science of touch.
+Healing effects achieved from Rasa Dhara massage are partly due to this science of touch.

 Oleation (applying oil) therapy’s importance is akin to oiling the car engine.